Make participants think about possible futures, as well as stimulate creative and forward thinking.

 - Step 1: The issue at stake has to be clarified.
 This can be based on the explorative tools, which participants may have already carried out, including a detailed picture and stakeholder analysis and an institutional analysis.

-- Step 2: Synthesizing the driving forces.
+- Step 2: Brainstorm in your groups “what are the driving forces?” , these could include diverse external issues, such as the future political environment, social attitudes, regulations and the future economy.
 What are the implications (issues and opportunities) of the driving forces for the different actors?

-- Step 5: Reflect on the four scenarios and discuss their implications for the MSP.
+- Step 5: Reflect on the four scenarios and discuss their implications for the Multi-stakeholder partnership (MSP).

 Detailed preparations at http://www.mspguide.org/tool/scenario-planning